ibm-cloud-docs/containers/cs_health.md

 For more information about Kubernetes audit logs, see the <a href="https://kubernetes.io/docs/tasks/debug-application-cluster/audit/" target="blank">auditing topic <img src="../icons/launch-glyph.svg" alt="External link icon"></a> in the Kubernetes documentation.

-* A default audit policy is used for all clusters with this logging configuration.
 * [Filters](#filter-logs) are not supported.
-* Only one audit webhook can be created in a cluster.
+* Keep in mind that only one audit webhook can be created in a cluster.
+You can set up an audit webhook to forward logs to {{site.data.keyword.at_full_notm}} or to forward logs to an external syslog server, but not both.
 * You must have the [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/containers?topic=containers-users#platform) for the cluster.

 **Before you begin**